zio/zio/docs/datatypes/contextual/zlayer.md

 ```

+ZIO Test's [Live service](../test/environment/live.md) uses this pattern to provide real environment to a single part of an effect.

 ## Layer Memoization

 One important feature of `ZIO` layers is that **they are shared by default**, meaning that if the same layer is used twice, the layer will only be allocated a single time.